HBLink-org/DMRlink/README.md

 ***THIS CODE CHANGES OFTEN.
 PLEASE ENSURE YOU ARE UP TO DATE!***

+***Known issues... well, known issues that are on the radar to be fixed anyway, are registered as issues.
+Please review open issues before e-mailing complaints.
+Also try and remember this is a 1.1 person volunteer effort, and absolutely NOT for commercial use.***

 ##PROJECT: Open Source IPSC Client.
 **PURPOSE:** Troubleshooting IPSC performance issues, and create applications such as logging, bridging, etc..